Having a hard time deciding between the Juki HZL DX5 and DX7 models? It’s understandable. Sewing machines can be confusing.

 Whenever you want to shift to a single needle hole for straight stitches, you can just slide the front lever.

 Hate uneven seams?
 You can ensure perfectly even seams and that the layers are not pushed by using the float button on the DX5.

 Another impressive feature of the DX5 is that you can create perfect buttonholes; the buttonhole sensor system optimizes the feed, making it ideal for all fabric types.
 Moreover, the sewing machine allows you to craft 16 types of buttonholes with 3 cutting width options.

 Moreover, the sewing machine lets you assign functions to the foot controller; you can lift the presser foot, reverse stitch, single stitch, or trim threads by assigning them to the heel side of the foot controller.

 Juki DX5’s quick select buttons like the reverse stitch, thread trimming, needle up/down make your sewing experience convenient.
-You can also select fast, medium, or slow stitching speed according to your need.
+Looking for sewing machines with speed control?
+With this machine you can select fast, medium, or slow stitching speed according to your needs.

 And, while you can slow-stitch by pressing and holding the needle up/down button, the machine also lets you go up to 1050 stitches/minute.

 Needle threading is a pain, right?
 Not with the DX5; all you have to do is lower the lever after placing the thread in the guide.

 It also offers a variety of stitch patterns.
 For instance, you can character stitch 3 types of fonts, one-point patterns, and lace-like patterns easily with the machine.